 - Tom has successfully defended manufacturers of consumer goods and food and beverage products against claims of breach of contract, breach of good faith and fair dealing, tortious interference with business relations, and consumer fraud in jurisdictions across the country.

 - Sparing an international food and beverage company the cost and disruption of a prolonged litigation, Tom creatively mediated a decade-old, multimillion-dollar royalty dispute involving a critical product line.
 This strategy realigned the client's business relationship with its royalty partners and rationalized sales and marketing strategies in the product line.

 - Tom defeated a putative class action asserting stock option rights in connection with a merger transaction launched by a Fortune 500 consumer products company.
-Then he successfully defended the trial court victory in the Ohio Court of Appeals, and prevented departing executives of the target company from claiming that the merger entitled them to a "double dip “of stock option rights.
+Then he successfully defended the trial court victory in the Ohio Court of Appeals and prevented departing executives of the target company from claiming that the merger entitled them to a “double dip”of stock option rights.

-- In multiple patent and trademark actions in the International Trade Commission and federal district and appellate courts, Tom has protected the patent rights of manufacturers of heat exchange technology, beverage equipment and other consumer products.
+- In multiple patent and trademark actions in the International Trade Commission and federal district and appellate courts, Tom has protected the patent rights of manufacturers of heat exchange technology, computers, beverage equipment and other consumer products.

 - Tom successfully defended a First and Fourteenth Amendment constitutional challenge to the fair housing programs of nine local governments through an eight-week trial, a Seventh Circuit appeal, and a petition for writ of certiorari to the U.S. Supreme Court.
-This landmark litigation established the constitution right of integrated communities to enact affirmative marketing and other programs to preserve their racial diversity.
+This landmark litigation established the constitutional right of integrated communities to enact affirmative marketing and other programs to preserve their racial diversity.

 Stanford Law School, J.D., 1978